We know how to deliver email.

 IP Address Ranges

-Mailchimp uses hundreds of IP addresses located in multiple data centers, to protect our deliverability.
+To protect our deliverability, Mailchimp uses hundreds of IP addresses located in multiple data centers.
 These IPs are grouped into different reputation levels based on list‑member activity.
 We monitor our IP acceptance rates with ReturnPath, a leading third‑party deliverability vendor, and depending on which group of IPs an email is sent from, inbox acceptance rates range from 96‑99 percent.

 We don’t just analyze your bouncebacks to clean your list—our abuse monitoring system detects potential delivery issues by actively scanning bounce logs for cryptic messages from spam filters and email servers.